| It is part of the generic features of most role-playing games that they

 and magics, apparently lost to us in real life, is one of the major attractions

+of this game world.
 To sum up: the presence of signifiers and narratives of a pre-historical

 and historical past, framed as it is within the rhetorics of high fantasy